CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

    > helm repo add stable https://charts.helm.sh/stable
    > ```

-3. Install the Ingress Controller resource to handle ingress requests as they come in.
+1. Install the Ingress Controller resource to handle ingress requests as they come in.
 The Ingress Controller will receive a public IP of its own on the Azure Load Balancer and handle requests for multiple services over ports 80 and 443.

    ```bash
    helm install nginx-ingress ingress-nginx/ingress-nginx --namespace contoso-traders --set controller.replicaCount=1 --set controller.nodeSelector."beta\.kubernetes\.io/os"=linux --set defaultBackend.nodeSelector."beta\.kubernetes\.io/os"=linux --set controller.admissionWebhooks.patch.nodeSelector."beta\.kubernetes\.io/os"=linux --set controller.service.externalTrafficPolicy=Local
    ```

-4. Navigate to Azure Portal, open **contoso-traders-aks<inject key="DeploymentID" enableCopy="false"/>** Kubernetes service.
-Select **Services and ingresses** under Kubernetes resources and copy the IP Address for the **External IP** for the `nginx-ingress-RANDOM-nginx-ingress` service.
+1. Navigate to Azure Portal, open **contoso-traders-aks<inject key="DeploymentID" enableCopy="false"/>** Kubernetes service.
+Select **Services and ingresses** under Kubernetes resources and copy the IP Address for the **External IP** for the `nginx-ingress-ingress-nginx-controller` service.

    > **Note**: It could take a few minutes to refresh, alternately, you can find the IP using the following command in Azure Cloud Shell.
    >